kwmbe/berke.in/README.md

 ```
 docker compose down
 ```
-If you want to remove the images as well, add the flag `--rmi all`.
+To remove the images as well, add the flag `--rmi all`.

 The application now runs on localhost.
 Any request sent to `localhost/health` should return `204 - No Content`.
-Localhost itself contains my portfolio.
+Localhost itself contains the portfolio.